“The French Angel”

 Tillet attended St. Philip Neri Catholic School, where his mother was a language teacher.
 Maurice Tillet, married to a beautiful woman named Olga.
 He was a Russian-born Frenchman.
 He dreamt of becoming a lawyer because he had a strong Catholic faith but ended up in the French navy.

 Later he entered the profession of wresting in 1937 under the guidance of his friend and amateur wrestler, Karl Pojello.
 Maurice gained a name for a world heavyweight wrestling champion on the 1st of August 1944 after defeating Steve Crusher Casey.
 He moved to the US where he developed a wide range of signature moves, along with his iconic “Palm Strike” and “bear hug.”
 He was an enthusiast chess player who used to visit his close friend entrepreneur Patrick Kelly.
-His home was in Braintree (Massachusetts) Tillet regularly visited him for their routinely game sessions.
+His home was in Braintree (Massachusetts) Tillet regularly visited him for their routine game sessions.
 Tillet died of a heart attack at the age of 51 years.
 He fought till the end of his life.

 The Visual Inspiration For DreamWorks – Shrek